chargebee/chargebee-php/README.md

 > [!WARNING]
-> This branch contains the code for Chargebee PHP SDK v3 which is deprecated. v3 will continue to receive updates till December 30, 2025.
-If you are using v3, we request you to upgrade to v3 by following [this migration guide](https://github.com/chargebee/chargebee-php/wiki/Migration-guide-for-v4) before December 30, 2025.
+> This branch contains the code for Chargebee PHP SDK v3 which is deprecated. v3 will continue to receive updates till December 31, 2025.
+If you are using v3, we request you to upgrade to v4 by following [this migration guide](https://github.com/chargebee/chargebee-php/wiki/Migration-guide-for-v4).

 # Chargebee PHP Client Library - API V2